Researchers from the University of Cambridge are crowd-sourcing data to study the genetics of mathematical ability

 Thank you for supporting our research projects!
 We will update you on the results of any studies you participate in as they progress.

 Heterogeneous Limited respects your privacy and is committed to protecting your personal data.
-This privacy notice will inform you as to how we look after your personal data when you visit our, and tell you about your privacy rights and how the law protects you.
+This privacy notice will inform you as to how we look after your personal data when you visit our website, and tell you about your privacy rights and how the law protects you.

 1. Important information and who we are